polterguy/polterguy.github.io/index.md

 our cloud infrastructure if you're interested in a simpler solution.

 ## The goal of the project

-Magic was created by Thomas Hansen as the means to avoid having to repeat himself after having worked as an enterprise software developer for decades.
-The idea was to _"outsource"_ everything he needed into reusable components, such that he didn't have to create the same components over and over again, every time he switched between projects.

-Magic therefor contains almost everything you need yourself to be able to create fault tolerant, scalable, and secure enterprise backend code.
-Magic is based upon two primary axioms; Low-Code/No-Code and AI.
-Both of these axioms just so happens to significantly increase your productivity as a software developer.

 The goal of the project is to make it possible for everybody to produce high quality code, much faster, without security holes, in an extremely scalable runtime.
 AKA ...